KeeeX/mime-types/README.md

 Otherwise, the API is compatible with `mime` 1.x.

+This fork is intended to be used where node's libraries are not available.
+Our main goal was using it with React-Native.

 ## Install

 This fork of [mime-types](https://github.com/jshttp/mime-types) is not published on the [npm registry](https://www.npmjs.com/).